-- 5.6.1 Award Regulations provide the rights to retrieve failure in assessment and the conditions under which such a failure may be retrieved. - 5.6.2 Reassessment shall only be allowed as an attempt to retrieve an initial failure and shall not be allowed with a view to improving performance in any component of assessment, unless the University rules relating to extenuating circumstances apply. - 5.6.3 Reassessment is a further attempt of any failed assessment component within a module that has been failed at a previous attempt.
+- 5.6.1 Award Regulations provide the rights to retrieve failure in assessment and the conditions under which such a failure may be retrieved.
+These conditions apply to all modules carrying an assessment item mark less than 40% and all modules ineligible for compensation. - 5.6.2 Reassessment shall only be allowed as an attempt to retrieve an initial failure and shall not be allowed with a view to improving performance in any component of assessment, unless the University rules relating to extenuating circumstances apply. - 5.6.3 Reassessment is a further attempt of any failed assessment component within a module that has been failed at a previous attempt.
 The full merit mark for the component shall be awarded but the maximum overall mark for such a module successfully passed following a reassessment is 50%, unless extenuating circumstances apply. - 5.6.4 University Regulations specify where, as a result of a Board of Examiners accepting that circumstances have adversely affected a student's performance, a failed module may be retaken as if for the first time and a mark higher than 50% obtained. - 5.6.5 Boards of Examiners shall convene to determine students' resit entitlement up to a maximum of 60 credits.
 Students shall have the right to one reassessment per component in these credits.
 Reassessment shall normally take place following the meeting of the Board of Examiners and while the student is studying the remaining 60 credits. - 5.6.6 The final Board of Examiners shall convene following completion of the reassessments and final 60 credits at which point a student's entitlement to an award shall be determined.
-If a student has failed the final 60 credits they shall have the right to one reassessment of the 60 credits. - 5.6.7 Students entering with advanced standing shall have the right to retrieve an initial failure by one reassessment of any module up to a maximum of 50% of the credits being studied. - 5.6.8 A module passed on reassessment shall be awarded a mark of 50%. - 5.6.9 Where a student has exhausted all reassessment opportunities and has not met the general pass standard for the award of Masters they will be deemed to have failed and their enrolment on the programme terminated.
+If a student has failed the final 60 credits they shall have the right to one reassessment of the 60 credits. - 5.6.7 Students entering with advanced standing shall have the right to retrieve an initial failure by one reassessment of any module up to a maximum of 50% of the credits being studied. - 5.6.8 A overall mark for a module passed on reassessment shall be capped at 50%.

+- 5.6.9 Where a student has exhausted all reassessment opportunities and has not met the general pass standard for the award of Masters they will be deemed to have failed and their enrolment on the programme terminated.
 The Board of Examiners may recommend that an exit award be conferred where the requirements for such have been met. - 5.6.10 Where a student has been assessed for an award and the Board of Examiners has recommended that the student can be awarded only a lower award, and has made no provision for the student to be reassessed for the original award, the student cannot subsequently attain the original award with the same title via an alternative mode of study.